 Predominantly, because I’ve found it so effective, I’m a Thinking Environment coach, facilitator and consultant, blending bespoke programmes of both group and individual applications, for groups and organisations.

-Group processes such as Logical Frameworks and Stakeholder Analyses enable clear strategic planning which takes into account circles of influence and power.
+Group processes such as Logical Frameworks and Influence Analyses enable clear strategic planning which takes into account circles of influence and power.

 Can an ‘Away Day‘ really change an organisation’s culture?
 The answer is a qualified ‘yes’ – but only if the leadership and workforce take responsibility for continuing the trajectory of the day.
 A pro-social ‘Away Day’ – carefully plotted, expertly facilitated and closely evaluated – gives you all that you need to change everything.